Aerobic non-fermenting Gram-negative bacilli

-May be acquired from diverse environmental sources (i.e. tap water).
+May be acquired from diverse environmental sources (e.g. tap water).

 Must distinguish colonization from clinically significant infection.

-Most common reason for isolation is colonization of the respiratory tract.
+Most common reason for positive culture is colonization of the respiratory tract.

 Most common true infections: